 This is the correct Period After Opening symbol to use on your labelling.
 All of our products have a shelf life of 36 months or under, so this is the only symbol you will ever need to use on your labelling.
 There are different guidelines for products that have a longer shelf life.

 - The product weight – with potted and bottled products you will have the weights supplied by us and you can use these weights on your labelling, however if you are cutting up soap into different sized bars to wrap, it is important that you use trade approved scales to measure the weight before printing it on to your labelling.
 It is recommended that you purchase accurate scales that are pre-collaborated in accordance with trading standards.
 A quick google search will provide you with many suppliers of trade approved scales.

-- As above, you must state our details on the label as the manufacturer, but this does not mean you cannot include your own business name, or website address!
+- As above, you must state our details on the label as the manufacturer, but this does not mean you cannot include your own business name, change the product name or add your own brand and website address!

-You must then send us a clear photo or photos (1 or 2 is fine as long as we can clearly see the labelling, please take photos in daylight if possible) of the product with your label on, so we can register it on the portal under our pre-existing details as a ‘variant’.
+You must then send us a clear photo of every product showing the label (at minimum the image must include the ingredients).
+1 or 2 is fine as long as we can clearly see the labelling, please take photos in daylight of the product with your label on, so we can register it on the portal under our pre-existing details as a ‘variant’.
 This ensures full traceability back to us as the manufacturers.
 Please note, we do not charge for registering your labelling on the portal.